Amazon Web Services - Installation

 Costs and Licensing

-The Device42 AWS offerings each come with a pre-installed, limited license.
-To utilize the full capabilities of Device42 we recommend that you obtain a more capable license from a Device42 Sales representative or business partner.
-Refer to our licensing page for additional information on managing licenses.
+Each Device42 AWS offering comes with a pre-installed limited license.
+To use the full capabilities of Device42, we recommend you obtain a more comprehensive license from a Device42 sales representative or business partner.

-Device42 License Pricing information is available on the Device42 Pricing Page.
+Device42 license pricing information is available on the Device42 Pricing page.

 EC2 Instance Sizing for Device42